ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 |AM            |25.99            |4.14                       |
 |AC            |20.64            |3.75                       |
 |RO            |18.91            |2.88                       |

+The data reveals notable disparities in delivery efficiency across Brazilian states.
+Alagoas (AL) had the highest average delivery time at 24.04 days and the highest delayed delivery rate at 23.93%, indicating significant logistical challenges.
+Conversely, states like São Paulo (SP) and Paraná (PR) showed much better performance, with SP having the lowest average delivery time of 8.3 days and a relatively low delay rate of 5.89%.
+Interestingly, some remote states such as Amapá (AP) and Amazonas (AM) had high delivery times (over 25 days) but low delay rates, suggesting that while deliveries take longer due to distance, they generally meet expectations.
+This analysis helps Olist identify regions where delivery logistics may require improvement and where customer expectations are being met more reliably.

 ## Tableau Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Images/Sheet%208a.png?raw=true)
 ###
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Images/Sheet%208b.png?raw=true)
 # Q9: Track monthly active sellers

+Tracking monthly active sellers is significant for the Olist project as it provides critical insights into seller engagement and marketplace activity over time.
+By monitoring how many unique sellers are participating each month, Olist can assess platform growth, seller retention, and seasonal trends.
+It also helps identify any drops or spikes in seller activity that may signal operational issues, market fluctuations, or the effectiveness of marketing and onboarding strategies.
+Ultimately, this metric supports data-driven decision-making to optimize seller management, improve supply availability, and enhance overall marketplace performance.

 ## Solution
 ```SQL
 SELECT